Rise Up! CAGJ Summer School 2018

 - Tuesday July 10 6:30-9:30pm (note new end time): Potluck Reading Group Discussion

-- Saturday July 21 10am-3pm (including travel): Field Trip to meet with Familias Unidas por la Justicia farmworker union in Bellingham area, WA
+- Saturday July 21 10am-3pm (including travel): Field Trip: met with Familias Unidas por la Justicia farmworker union in Bellingham area, WA

 AUGUST: Northwest Native Resistance to GE Salmon